-Most sophisticated asset allocation programs will include exposure to private equity.
-The challenge is to create a durable program, gain access to managers that have a history of out-performance, and structure a portfolio that is well diversified across vintage years, geography, and the various stages of company maturity.
+Many sophisticated asset allocation programs will include exposure to private equity.
+The challenge is to create a durable program, to gain access to managers that have a history of outperformance, and to structure a portfolio that is well diversified across vintage years, geography, and the various stages of company maturity.
 There is also the challenge of reaching one's target allocation to the asset class given the nature of the investment pattern (see Ramping up to Your Target Allocation, below).

 Constraints imposed by the size of an individual's allocation to this asset class are a further complication.
-A normal allocation for the long-term investor is probably 10-20% of the total portfolio.
+A typical allocation for a long-term investor might be 10-20% of the total portfolio.
 Let's take the case of a \$100 million investment portfolio.
-How would an investor develop a well diversified portfolio that spans geography, time and style with "only" \$10 to \$20 million to invest, given the difficulty of getting access to the best managers and their generally high minimums of \$5 million and up?
+How would an investor develop a well-diversified portfolio that spans geography, time and style with "only" \$10 to \$20 million to invest, given the difficulty of getting access to the best managers and their generally high minimums of \$5 million and up?